nsmsn/personal-site-v2/src/posts/2021-javascript-with-morten.md

 layout: layouts/post.njk
 ---

 I’ve learned a lot of technical skills from Morten Rand-Hendriksen’s courses on LinkedIn Learning (a.k.a.
 Lynda.com).
 I met Morten in person in 2019 and had the chance to tell him this in person.
-Great guy.

 One of Morten’s latest offerings is the latest, redesigned [JavaScript Essential Training](https://www.linkedin.com/learning/javascript-essential-training/), which was released in January 2021, with the [excercise files on GitHub](https://github.com/LinkedInLearning/javascript-essential-training-2832077).
 At the time of publication, the videos are all available for free, no subscription required.